 Dung Beetles, Soil Microbes and Carbon Sequestration in Pasturelands

-Suzanne Lipton – Philpott Lab and Meyer Lab
+Mentor & Lab: Suzanne Lipton – Philpott Lab

-Intern qualifications: The inland ranch site is in Paicines, where it can reach 110+ degrees on a midsummer afternoon, so interns should be comfortable with 5-6 hours in the field in potentially hot conditions.
+Intern qualifications: Interns should be comfortable with 6-7 hours in the field in potentially hot conditions (with appropriate breaks for water/food/shade); one of the inland ranch sites is in Paicines, where it can reach 100 degrees on a mid-summer afternoon.
 Other ranch sites will be on the coast with milder temperatures.
-Interns should be comfortable being in the proximity of cows, sheep, pigs, and herding dogs, as well as interacting with animal manure and beetles/other soil arthropods.
-We will drive to all field sites, but some mild hiking while carrying equipment may be involved onsite.
+Interns should be comfortable being in the proximity of cows, sheep, pigs, turkeys, and herding dogs, as well as interacting with animal manure and beetles/other arthropods.
+We will drive to all field sites, but there will be some mild hiking at the field sites while carrying equipment.
 Interns should also be comfortable with car rides of up to 1.5 hours without stops.

 Do you recommend the intern(s) volunteer in your lab during Spring quarter?

 Yes, if the intern is available it would be great if they could volunteer in the spring quarter to learn about the sampling procedure and about how cool dung beetles are!